 Like on a computer, subtract before you add apps.
 The less, the better.
-Though, the two following apps are absolutely required.

 The more you use your computer, the better.
 Avoid at all costs using your smartphone for something when you can use your computer for it.
-Here are a two apps which you absolutely need, by default:
+Here are a three apps which you absolutely need, by default:

 Do not install any Facebook app (Facebook, Messenger, WhatsApp, or Instagram) on your smartphone.
 Either do not use these, or use them through your computer’s browser in an isolated container.

 If you need to install a browser, Firefox Focus or Puma Browser seems like a great fit.
-But again, think about it twice before installing them.

 In our times, the use of Zoom as become quite frequent.
 Frankly, it’s pretty difficult to avoid using it.
 So instead, here is a way to still keep a decent privacy level while using it.

 When clicking on a meeting link, Zoom will try to install the Zoom app on your computer.
 When prompted, do not install it.
-Then, click on "Download it manually", and do not install it again.
+Then, click on “Download it manually”, and do not install it again.
 Now, a link should have appeared to use Zoom through your browser.
 Click on it, and you are in.
-You just figured out how to use Zoom in a fully isolated browser (Brave), without having to install it.